alan-vidal/alan-vidal/README.md

 ## 👀 I’m interested in

-now i am interested in improve my programing skill and learn new program language for create more interesting project
+Now I am interested in improve my programing skill and learn new program language for create more interesting project

 ## 🌱 I’m currently learning